 Spanish air navigation service provider ENAIRE, once certified, will become the single CISP for all U-space airspaces and a USSP for specific public sector activities.
-In order to prepare for these future roles, ENAIRE has entrusted Indra in a public tender with the deployment of its U-space system in Spain.
+ENAIRE has started this certification process in 2024 and the provision of U-space services in Spain should begin in 2025.
+In order to prepare for these future roles, ENAIRE has entrusted Indra with the deployment of its U-space system in Spain.